Skip to content

 Changing dependencies

-As the development process moves forward you find you need to add a new dependency, just add it to the relevant section of the pyproject.toml file and recompile requirements:
+As the development process moves forward, you may find you need to add a new dependency.
+Just add it to the relevant section of the pyproject.toml file.

 Read the pip-tools documentation for more information on the process.